England Ireland Find Havens

 Image: Steve Fareham via CC BY-SA 2.0

-Egypt Point, made conspicuous by is beacon ashore, a race mark and the Gurnard north cardinal mark, should be given a wide berth as it is foul out to 150 metres on its western approaches.
+Egypt Point is made conspicuous by its beacon ashore, a race mark and the Gurnard north cardinal mark.
+It is foul out to 150 metres from the shore on its western approaches and should be given a wide berth.

 Gurnard north cardinal marker